rafalp/Misago/dev-docs/plugins/hooks/shorten-url-hook.md

 #### `action: ShortenURLHookAction`

-A standard Misago function used to shorten URLs in text or the next filter function from another plugin.
+Misago function used to shorten URLs in text or the next filter function from another plugin.

 See the [action](#action) section for details.